AfterRace/SoC_Project/readme.md

 ## Documentation
 ### Step 1: Audio Loop-Back Through Linux
-In the first step we created the two IP cores Audio to Axi and Axi to Audio that we used in our design.
-In additon we implemented an Audio Copy Driver that reads audio samples from the Audio to Axi core and writes them back to the Axi to Audio core.
+In the first step we created the two IP cores Audio to AXI and AXI to Audio that we used in our design.
+In additon we implemented an Audio Copy Driver that reads audio samples from the Audio to AXI core and writes them back to the AXI to Audio core.
 The analog audio signal is taken by the board through the [Audio IP][1] given by the lecturer.
 This IP is an interface for connecting the ADAU1761 audio codec.
 We connected this component with the AXI components to be able to obtain a simple audio loop-back through linux.

-#### Audio To Axi
+#### Audio To AXI
 We created this custom intellectual property by our own.
 Therefore we used the Create IP wizard in Vivado to create a new AXI Lite peripheral.
 We added the input ports for the audio interface to the generated VHDL wrapper and connected them to the AXI bus registers.
 In addtion we added an interrupt line to the core to signal the processing system that a new sample is available.

 ![alt tag](https://raw.githubusercontent.com/AfterRace/SoC_Project/master/pictures/audio-to-AXI.png)
-#### Axi To Audio
+#### AXI To Audio
-As for the Audio to Axi we created this custom IP by our own.
+As for the Audio to AXI we created this custom IP by our own.
 This IP core takes the samples from the AXI bus and provides them to the other audio IP cores.
 We created an AXI Lite peripheral and added to the VHDL description inputs and outputs of our entity to make it compatible with the other audio components.

 ![alt tag](https://raw.githubusercontent.com/AfterRace/SoC_Project/master/pictures/AXI-to-audio.png)
 #### Audio Copy Driver
-This Linux driver is just copying data from the Audio to Axi to the Axi to Audio device.
-The first thing that we did it was to access the devices that we created before.
+This Linux driver is just copying data from the Audio to AXI to the AXI to Audio device.
+The first thing that we did here was to access the devices that we created before.
 To do this we used '/dev/uio0' for the Audio to AXI device because it needs to handle interrupts and we used '/dev/mem' for the AXI to Audio because in this case interrupt handling is not required.
-After opening and mapping the memory, we repeated in a loop the following instructions: enable the interrupt for the Audio To AXI device, wait for the interrupt,  copy the content of the Audio To Axi registers to the AXI to Audio registers.
+After opening and mapping the memory, we repeated in a loop the following instructions: enable the interrupt for the Audio To AXI device, wait for the interrupt,  copy the content of the Audio to AXI registers to the AXI to Audio registers.

 In this way we transferred the audio from the line in to the headphone out ports of the ZedBoard.
 For debugging puproses we added initially output messages to the while loop.
 Since the printf() function takes a lot of time, the timing requirements of the 48kHz audio stream could not be met and the output stream sounded terrible.
 We had to remove them finally.